sdat2/PotentialHeight/README.md

 ## adbo

-Bayesian optimization using `adforce` to force adcirc with a `trieste` Bayesian optimization loop.
+Bayesian optimization using `adforce` to force ADCIRC with a `trieste` Bayesian optimization loop.

 ## cle